Galt Collegiate Institute and Vocational School: World War II era, 1939–1945

 When World War II broke out in 1939, the staff and students of GCI became immediately and vigorously involved in the war effort.
 The school raised about between $1000 and $1400 by means of various activities, including proceeds from bake sales, plays, concerts, and cash donations from pupils, all of which was donated towards relief organizations.
 Not a single penny was spent elsewhere.
 The school also offered its machine shop classroom for the training of Engine Room Artificers by the Royal Canadian Navy (RCN) and for the training of air mechanics of the Galt Aircraft School.
 Both programs were vital to providing the Canadian Navy and Air Force with enough skilled mechanics to properly maintain engines and machines.

 By the end of the war, about 790 alumni from GCI had enlisted for active service.
 The majority served in Europe or on the Atlantic with the RCN, but some others also served in Asia.
 A significant proportion of GCI alumni served with the local Highland Light Infantry of Canada.
 Seventy-eight men from GCI ultimately lost their lives, and their names were later added to the memorial tablet in the main corridor.

 Awards and scholarships

-Students attending GCI are eligible to be recipients of a wide variety of awards and scholarships from generous donors from alumni and the community.
+Students at GCI are eligible to be recipients of a wide variety of awards and scholarships from generous donors from alumni and the community.
 In 2018, 55 awards and scholarships totaling $26,175 were awarded to graduating students, including: